sharunrajeev/sharunrajeev/README.md

 Hi there 👋! \
-I'm Sharun, B.Tech undergrad at CUSAT.
+I'm Sharun, Developer at Tata Consultancy Services.
 I am a self taught Full Stack Developer, currently working on my own projects.
 I am passionate about building things that live on the internet, and I love learning about new technologies and how to make them work for the good of the web.

 - 🔭 I’m currently working on Personal Webpage.
 - 🌱 I’m currently learning Next.js, Flutter.